 1. Switch to a Fast Web Hosting

-In order to improve the TTFB of your web server, you’ll have to switch to a faster web hosting.
+In order to improve the TTFB & overall speed of your site, you’ll have to switch to faster web hosting.

 Many web hostings are owned by the same company called EIG.
 According to Wikipedia, EIG owned 87 different brands such as Hostgator, BlueHost, and iPage to name a few.